-- BA is very important, requires huge effort! - BA is not a long Hausarbeit, much more work! - Constant effort over the full 10 weeks between 30.03 and 08.06 - Understand literature, synthesize into main ideas, form own opinions, coding, carry out experiments, analysis, scientific writing - Meetings with Betreuer - Single biggest mistake, results in bad experience (and grade): if you start working intensively too late - Don't plan vacations, etc., in this time period!
+- BA is very important, requires huge effort! - BA is not a long Hausarbeit, much more work! - Constant effort over the full 10 weeks - Understand literature, synthesize into main ideas, form own opinions, coding, carry out experiments, analysis, scientific writing - Meetings with Betreuer - Single biggest mistake, results in bad experience (and grade): if you start working intensively too late - Don't plan vacations, etc., in this time period!